spotlightpa/poor-richard/content/news/2023-10-25-SPL_TAXFORGIVE1025.md

 Shapp, a Democrat, wanted a system that would tax higher incomes at higher rates.

-<br/>Instead, facing a looming fiscal crisis, and stymied by state Supreme Court rulings that a graduated tax would violate Pennsylvania’s Constitution, he had to settle for a flat tax.
+Instead, facing a looming fiscal crisis, and stymied by state Supreme Court rulings that a graduated tax would violate Pennsylvania’s Constitution, he had to settle for a flat tax.

 The debate over the fairness of the state income tax has raged ever since.